fbpx

 Credit-Based Insurance Scores | NAIC

 *Savings, if any, vary based on the consumer’s profile and other factors.
 Contact your insurance agent for more information.
 Restrictions apply.
-Source: Guaranteed Rate Insurance internal survey data of average savings by new customers who saved from November 2021-January 2022.
+Source: Rate Insurance internal survey data of average savings by new customers who saved from November 2021-January 2022.

 All information provided in this publication is for informational and educational purposes only, and in no way is any of the content contained herein to be construed as financial, investment, or legal advice or instruction.
-Guaranteed Rate Insurance does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
+Rate Insurance does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
 While efforts are made to verify the information provided, the information should not be assumed to be error free.
-Some information in the publication may have been provided by third parties and has not necessarily been verified by Guaranteed Rate Insurance.
-Guaranteed Rate Insurance, its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
+Some information in the publication may have been provided by third parties and has not necessarily been verified by Rate Insurance.
+Rate Insurance, its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.